GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 - Your local environment is set up in Cloud Shell.
 - All your teammates have cloned the code repo into their own enviroments.
 - You are able interact with the **Movie Guru** app running on your local Cloud Shell instance.
-- You note down the approx number results for the two types of queries.

 ### Learning Resources